Repositorium-ch/embedding-service/README.md

 # Minimal Embedding Service
-This is a minimal embedding service that allows you to embed any content in an iframe.
+This is a minimal embedding service that allows you to embed any content.
 It is built using Express.js transformers.js

 ## Installation
 1. Clone the repository